michaelthomasletts/michaelthomasletts.github.io/content/blog/retinitis-pigmentosa.md

 I cried every single day for about four months, [August through November](https://youtu.be/mivX4QYx9w8?si=M0XPWoM3Zq3vF6ey&t=230).

 I'm going blind.

-I'm at the proverbial edge of being designated "legally blind" according to legal documents and administrative papers and government databases and clinical lists.
-There's nothing I can do.
+I'm at the proverbial edge of being designated "legally blind".
+And there's nothing I can do but fall.

 Regenerative treatment is a pipe dream.
 There will probably never be a cure, advancements in artificial intelligence notwithstanding.

 And even _if_ a cure appears, it will arrive too late.

 I understand this.
 I understand that.

 This _is_ what it is.

 Don't tell me it's _something else_.

 {{< figure
     src="/images/rainbow.jpeg"